 Right now, brightness at 100, which is about 450 units, I believe.
 So it’s not a high net monitor, but it’s not bad.
-It’s kind of average in that area.
+It’s kind of average in the area.
 Shortcut.
-So this is where you can adjust your three different function buttons on the side and you have other settings.
+So this is where you adjust your three different function buttons on the side and you have other settings.
 So we do have your land.

-You want to make sure you get it right.
-It really is nice to have a larger monitor.
 And, you know, your exposure is spot on.
 You can view your levels and have that.

 So overall, it’s a really nice monitor.
 One thing they do include is a really nice large hood for it.
 So the fine HD does come with one, but most monitors come with this little small hood this way.
-So if it’s really bright outside, you still kind of get reflections where this one, as you guys see in some of these beautiful, real shots.
+So if it’s really bright outside, you still kind of get reflections where this one, you guys see in some of these beautiful, real shots.